Elijah Wood: Business ventures

 In 2005, Wood started his own record label called Simian Records.
 On September 19, 2006, Wood announced that Simian had signed The Apples in Stereo as their first band, with their new album New Magnetic Wonder released in February 2007.
 In addition, he also directed the band's 2007 music video for "Energy."

 In 2010, Wood, together with Daniel Noah and Josh C. Waller, founded The Woodshed, a production company that promotes horror films.
 In 2013, the company was re-branded as SpectreVision.

 Personal life

-Wood and his wife, the Danish film producer Mette-Marie Kongsved, have two children together, a son (b.
+Wood began dating Danish film producer Mette-Marie Kongsved in 2018 after meeting a year earlier.
+They married on New Year's Eve in 2024.
+They have two children together, a son (b.
 2019) and a daughter (b.
 2022).
+He moved to Los Angeles around 2020 after living in Austin, Texas for five years.

 Wood has a tattoo of the Elvish Sindarin word "nine", written in Tolkien's constructed script of Tengwar, below his waist on the right side.
 It refers to his character as one of the nine members of the Fellowship of the Ring.

 In May 2006, Wood was ranked at No. 7 on Autograph Collector Magazines list of the "10 Best Hollywood Autograph Signers".